Leopold Stokowski: Marriages

 Stokowski married three times.
 His first wife was American concert pianist Olga Samaroff, to whom he was married from 24 April 1911 until their divorce on 30 July 1923.
-They had one daughter: Sonya Maria Noel Stokowski (born 24 December 1921), an actress, who married Willem Thorbecke and settled in the US with their four children, Noel, Johan, Leif and Christine.
+They had one daughter: Sonya Maria Noel Stokowski (24 December 1921 – 19 March 2025), an actress.

 His second wife was Johnson & Johnson heiress Evangeline Love Brewster Johnson, an artist and aviator, to whom he was married from 11 January 1926 until their divorce on 2 December 1937.
 They had two daughters: Gloria Luba Stokowski and Andrea Sadja Stokowski.
-In March 1938 Stokowski vacationed with Greta Garbo on the island of Capri in Italy.
-This followed other reports of friendship or romance between Stokowski and Garbo.
+In March 1938, Stokowski began a highly publicised relationship with film actress Greta Garbo after the two vacationed together in Italy, on the island of Capri.
+Whether or not their relationship was romantic or platonic was the subject of much speculation and scrutiny in the press.

 On 21 April 1945, Stokowski married heiress and actress Gloria Vanderbilt.
 They had two sons, Leopold Stanislaus Stokowski (born 1950) and Christopher Stokowski (born 1952).
 They divorced on 29 October 1955.

-Name myth

-After he had achieved international fame with the Philadelphia Orchestra, unsubstantiated rumours circulated that he was born "Leonard" or "Lionel Stokes" or that he had "anglicised" it to "Stokes"; this canard is readily disproved by reference not only to his birth certificate and those of his father, younger brother, and sister (which show Stokowski to have been the genuine polonised Lithuanian family name, originally Stokauskas, where stoka means "lack" or "shortage"), but also by the Student Entry Registers of the Royal College of Music, Royal College of Organists, and The Queen's College, Oxford, along with other surviving documentation from his days at St. Marylebone Church, St. James's Church, and St. Bartholomew's in New York City.